dhakajack/vladsLab/README.md

 		$ rm -rf temp.inform/

-	2. Install extensions.
-The extensions used in this project are all "stock" -- none have been modified, but there's always the concern about versions and compatability.
-For that reason, I've put copies of all used extensions in the trfv/extensions directory.
-If the whole project is cloned, these files will come along for the ride.
-Be sure to install them into your local copy of inform when you compile.
+	2. Install Vorple per instructions on the vorple website (above).
+Don't install it system-wide.
+Put the Extensions and Templates under vladsLabs.materials.
+Move the modified javascript file to overright the one that comes with Vorple:

+		$ mv vorple.min.js vladsLab.materials/Templates/Vorple/vorple.min.js

 	3. Launch the Inform IDE and load the vladsLab.inform project.
 The source code should be visible, and it should compile fine.
 Make sure that Inform's settings are are set to "Glulx" as the target VM.

 WARNING!!